thehunmonkgroup/jester/doc/03-Sequences.md

 Through the @{navigation} module, Jester provides the necessary facilities to implement phone menus in sequences.

 To provide a phone menu, it's necessary to track where a user has been.
-The navigation stack serves this purpose.
-By adding a sequence to the navigation stack, you can later return to that sequence by going 'up' the stack, or to the beginning of the phone tree by going to the 'top' of the stack.
+The navigation path serves this purpose.
+By adding a sequence to the navigation path, you can later return to that sequence by going up the path, or to the beginning of the phone tree by going to the beginning of the path.

-One important thing to note is that you can't add the same sequence with the same arguments to the navigation stack in adjacent positions -- this is an internal restriction to ease the implementation of the navigation stack, and it wouldn't be sensible to do it anyways... ;)
+One important thing to note is that you can't add the same sequence with the same arguments to the navigation path in adjacent positions -- this is an internal restriction to ease the implementation of the navigation path, and it wouldn't be sensible to do it anyways... ;)

-See the @{navigation} module for more information on using the navigation stack.
+See the @{navigation} module for more information on using navigation paths.

 ## Phrase macros